-When you switch your electric supplier in CT, you’ll benefit from savings versus the standard service rate.
-You’ll also have the stability of a fixed rate plan over the life of your contract.
+When you switch your electric supplier in CT, you’ll benefit from the stability of a fixed rate plan over the life of your contract.
 You can even choose from plans that have green energy, free stuff, or that support a charity.

 Vocabulary of Electricity Choice in Connecticut